zdandoh/Necromonster/mapeditor/README.txt

 - Press m while hovering over a surface to move it.
 Press m again to place.
 - Press h to start drawing a new hitbox.
 Press h again to complete it.
 - Press l to start drawing a new link.
 Press l again to complete it.
-- Press e to export the map.
+- Press E to export the map.